thitu/tiny-radius/README.md

 - I have updated it and brought it into the world of generics, and other features of Java 7 & 8.

+- I have also swapped `maven` for `gradle` as the project's build tool.

 - It is a personal pet project and is under constant development.